Time-series and Phasecurve Photometry of Episodically-Active Asteroid (6478) Gault in a Quiescent State Using APO, GROWTH, P200 and ZTF: Results

 \subsection{Secular Photometry and Updated Absolute Magnitude}

-Figure \ref{Phase_HG} shows Gault's reduced magnitude phasecurve from ZTF data taken between 2017 June 14 UT to 2017 December 2 UT.
-The reduced magnitude data is described by $r - 5\, \mathrm{log_{10}}(r \Delta)$ where $r$ and $\Delta$ are the heliocentric and geocentric distances.
+Figure \ref{Phase_HG} shows Gault's reduced magnitude phasecurve from ZTF data taken between 2020 April 02 UT to 2020 October 14 UT.
+The reduced magnitude data is described by $r - 5\, \mathrm{log_{10}}(R \Delta)$ where $R$ and $\Delta$ are the heliocentric and geocentric distances.
 We can then find the $r$-band absolute magnitude $H_r$ and phase slope parameter $G$ by fitting the reduced magnitudes to the phase function of the form:

-where $r$ is the $r$-band magnitude of Gault taken with a 5\arcsec~aperture, $\alpha$ is the phase angle of the asteroid at the time of mid-exposure, and $\Phi_1$ and $\Phi_2$ are two basis functions normalized at unity for $\alpha = 0^{\circ}$ \citep[][]{Bowell_1989,Muinonen_2010,Pravec_2012}.
+where $r$ is the $r$-band magnitude of Gault taken with a 5\arcsec~radius aperture, $\alpha$ is the phase angle of the asteroid at the time of mid-exposure, and $\Phi_1$ and $\Phi_2$ are two basis functions normalized at unity for $\alpha = 0^{\circ}$ \citep[][]{Bowell_1989,Muinonen_2010,Pravec_2012}.

-These best fit parameters are $H_r$ = 14.631 $\pm$ 0.019 and $G_r$ = 0.207 $\pm$ 0.020 after it had exited Solar conjunction and was no longer active.
+These best fit parameters are $H_r$ = 14.631 $\pm$ 0.019 and $G_r$ = 0.207 $\pm$ 0.020 after the asteroid had exited Solar conjunction and was no longer active.
 This is significantly fainter than the value of 14.31 $\pm$ 0.01 measured by ZTF when Gault was last seen to be inactive in 2017 \citep{Ye_2019}.
 This could be caused by the change in observing geometry over time creating a different line-of-site projection of Gault's light-scattering cross-section.
-Using the updated predicted absolute magnitude of Gault with the blue line in Figure \ref{ZTF_Phase}, we can see the instability in the brightness of Gault over time using 5" aperture photometry.
+The lack of a large lightcurve amplitude for Gault discussed below implies that the detection of Gault at the limiting magnitude of survey at the limits of the phasecurve was due to the viewing geometry of Gault rather than rotatioanal variations in its brightness \citep[][]{Jedicke2016}.
+Using the updated predicted absolute magnitude of Gault with the blue line in Figure \ref{ZTF_Phase}, we can see the instability in the brightness of Gault over time using 5\arcsec~radius aperture photometry.

 Figure \ref{ZTF_Phase} shows the time-series \textit{r} band ZTF photometry between June and October of 2020.

 Gault exited Solar conjunction and was observed between 2020 April 02 UT (MJD = 58941) and 2020 October 14 UT (MJD = 59136).
 Comparing the measured equivalent r-band magnitude of Gault from photometry measured in ZTF observations taken on these dates with the predicted magnitude of Gault based on our measured r-band absolute magnitude of $H_r = 14.631 \pm 0.019$ and phase function slope value $G = 0.207 \pm 0.020$, we do not see any significant brightening in the actual magnitude of Gault compared to the predicted magnitudes.
 This is in contrast to the brightness of Gault in the ``active" portion of its lightcurve between 2018 November 01 UT (MJD = 58423) and 2019 February 10 UT (MJD = 58524).
 Between 2019 February 24 UT (MJD = 58538) and 2019 July 9 UT (MJD = 58673), the measured brightness and predicted brightness begin to become similar suggesting that the enhanced cross-section of Gault caused by dust within its vicinity was beginning to diminish in contrast to the increase in brightness of comets whose brightness are observed to increase with steadily increasing activity as they approach the Sun \citep[][]{Bolin2020asdfasdf,Bolin2021}.